 Testing for Workplace Accommodations Overview

-The following goes over generally how psychological testing for workplace accommodations works.
+The following goes over generally how psychological testing for workplace accommodations for ADHD, depression, anxiety, or autism works.
+It is also a general guide to ADA in the workplace.

 Types of Psychological Tests We Use